kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 One-Year Trailing Total Return: -82.9%
 Exchange: OTC Markets

+Galaxy provides access to the crypto economy as a digital asset and blockchain leader for institutions, startups, and qualified individuals.
+Galaxy serves the digital economy with financial services such as trading, asset management, investment banking, mining, and ventures.

 4. Riot Blockchain Inc. (RIOT)
 Revenue (TTM): $289.9 million
 Net Income (TTM): -$386.7 million
 Market Cap: $694.3 million
 One-Year Trailing Total Return: -83.4%
 Exchange: NASDAQ

+Riot Blockchain is a Bitcoin mining company.
+The company’s mining operations include its facility in Rockdale, TX, which has a total power capacity of 750 MW, with 450 MW currently developed.
+Whinstone’s facility is believed to be the largest single facility, as measured by developed capacity, in North America for Bitcoin mining.

 5. Silvergate Capital Corp.
 (SI)
 Revenue (TTM): $273.2 million